Simatwa/pytgpt-bot/README.md

 - **/history**: Provides users with the ability to view the history of their chats with the bot.
 This command is useful for reviewing past interactions or finding specific information from previous conversations.

-- **/provider**: Offers an overview of the bot's current configuration, including any custom settings applied by the user.
+- **/check**: Offers an overview of the bot's current configuration, including any custom settings applied by the user.

 - **/reset**: Resets the chat history and starts a new conversation thread.
 This command is useful for users who wish to start fresh or clear their chat history for privacy reasons.

 - **/myid**: Echoes the user's Telegram ID.
 This command is useful for users who need to know their Telegram ID for various purposes, such as setting up bot admin.

-- `any other text or command>`: An alias for `/chat`, allowing users to continue with text chat.
+- `any other text>`: An alias for `/chat`, allowing users to continue with chatting.

 ### Administrative Commands